stefled/remaken/README.md

 - bundle [xpcf](https://github.com/b-com-software-basis/xpcf) applications from [xpcf](https://github.com/b-com-software-basis/xpcf) configuration file
 - integrate [conan](https://conan.io/) dependencies easily without writing a [conanfile.py](https://docs.conan.io/en/latest/reference/conanfile.html)
 - provide a normalized package installation structure for **remaken** dependencies. cf [Package tree](#package-tree)
+- allow to manage several dependencies version at the same time (each installation is based and searched with the package version number)
+- binaries installation don't occur in system path.
+It avoids the pollution of the environment.
+It also avoids the need for sudo access.
 - provide vcpkg installation and bootstrap
 - provide [builddefs-qmake](https://github.com/b-com-software-basis/builddefs-qmake/releases/tag/builddefs-qmake-latest) rules installation and update